neoforged/Documentation/docs/resources/server/recipes/index.md

 }
 ```

 Recipe inputs don't need to be registered or serialized in any way because they are created on demand.
-It is not always necessary to create your own, the vanilla ones (`CraftingInput`, `SingleRecipeInput` and `SmithingRecipeInput`) are fine for most use cases.
+It is not always necessary to create your own, the vanilla ones (`CraftingInput`, `SingleRecipeInput` and `SmithingRecipeInput`) are fine for many use cases.

 Additionally, NeoForge provides the `RecipeWrapper` input, which wraps the `#getItem` and `#size` calls with respect to an `IItemHandler` passed in the constructor.
 Basically, this means that any grid-based inventory, such as a chest, can be used as a recipe input by wrapping it in a `RecipeWrapper`.